CephalofairGames/merc-packs-faq/index.md

 ![divider](/assets/images/divider.png)
 <br>
-## <a name="page_10" class="page-number">10.0</a> Compatibility Notes
+## <a name="page_10" class="page-number">10.0</a> Compatibility Notes for Crossover Characters

-### General Note
+### General Note - Loot vs Money Tokens

 If a mechanic refers to loot tokens or money tokens, it can refer to either, based on what exists in the campaign.
-Any time you are supposed to return a Frosthaven loot token to a scenario, you must also place one of your loot cards (except the random item) back in the loot deck, and then shuffle it.
+Any time you are supposed to return a Frosthaven loot token to a scenario, you must also place one of your loot cards (except for the random item) back in the loot deck, and then shuffle it.

 ![divider-narrow](/assets/images/divider2.png)

 ### Frosthaven characters in Gloomhaven: Second Edition and Jaws of the Lion

+**General** - Make note of the event cards rule for Frosthaven Crossover Classes on pg 57 of the rulebook.
+If the name of a Frosthaven ancestry (Algox, Lurker, or Unfettered) appears anywhere in the narrative text of an event card, that card features a crossover outcome.
+If you are playing the matching ancestry, you may read the crossover outcome by referencing section XX.1, where XX is the event number (0either city or road).
+Event cards that do not feature crossover outcomes are resolved normally.

 **Drifter** - Your perk to exchange Loot Cards has no function in games without a Loot Deck.